 - Students will walk through The Journey of Faith tour with an assigned guide and should be prepared to take notes in each room.
-Questions to consider include: - What was Billy Graham committed to above all else? - Did his commitment to sharing the Gospel influence his contribution to civil rights efforts? - How did Graham share the Gospel message?
-How did he integrate the Gospel with civil rights?
+Questions to consider include: - ° What was Billy Graham committed to above all else? - Did his commitment to sharing the Gospel influence his contribution to civil rights efforts? - How did Graham share the Gospel message?
+How did he relate the Gospel to civil rights?